TV Globinho: The Geovanna Tominaga years

+Dual presenter phase

 In early 2009 TV Globinho premiered George of the Jungle (2007 TV series) e The Spectacular Spider-Man, as well as the return of Yu-Gi-Oh!
 GX.

 On 6 February 2009, Geovanna celebrated 1,440 editions fronting TV Globinho; Tominaga left on 28 February, becoming the longest presenter in its history.
 On 2 March, TV Globinho was presented by Mariah Rocha however during her tenure Mariah discovered that she was pregnant of her first son.
 New names appeared such as Marco Antônio Gimenez, Gustavo Leão, Ícaro Silva, Ivo Filho, Milena Toscano, Marina Ruy Barbosa, and Rafael Almeida, until 11 April.

 On 13 April 2009, Program opening changes after seven years without change.
 The TV Globinho scenario has also changed.
 As children are able to imagine themselves in fantastic places, the presenters also go through this experience, in a scenario that takes them into the magical universe of cartoons.
-The stage environment was combined with the textures of the animations, supporting the presenters' actions with the drawings.
+The stage environment was combined with the textures of the animations, supporting the presenters' actions with the cartoons.
 The program also got a new logo, made in CGI, the presenters at this stage were: Fabrício Santiago, Marco Antônio Gimenez, Flávia Rubim, Bernardo Mendes, Bruno Pereira in addition to Élida Muniz who returned to the program this year.
 On 29 June, the winter holiday schedule arrived to TV Globinho, with Kamen Rider as the main attraction.
 On 14 September, the program gained a new team of presenters.
 In addition to the cartoons and live-action series, Eline Porto, Élida Muniz, Tatyane Goulart, Fernanda Pontes, Flávia Rubim, Guilherme Bernard, Gustavo Pereira and Pedro Buarque later after the departure of some presenters, in September Daniel Uemura, Lyinn Court and Lua Blanco became part of the group.
 In November the team of presenters changes once again and now includes: Giovanna Ewbank, Lorena Comparato, Rafael Ciane, Eduardo Kaká who joined those who were already part of the program previously such as Flávia Rubim, Fernanda Pontes and Paulo Mathias Jr. Between January and March 2010 the new presenter team emerged with the following: Mussunzinho, Giovanna Ewbank, Miguel Rômulo e Jéssika Alves que se juntaram á Flávia Rubim, Paulo Mathias Jr. and Fernanda Pontes.

+Fixed presenters

 In 2010, Paulo Mathias Jr., Paulinho and Flávia Rubim, Flavinha, were fixed once and for all as presenters of the program, which gained a new set representing a room full of toys, and which every program the characters, Paulinho and Flavinha, acted out a story.
 On 24 January 2011, Flávia Rubim left the program to join the cast of Cordel Encantado, being succeeded by Mariah Rocha from 26 January 2011, who began presenting the program alongside Paulo Mathias Jr. The program was directed by Roberto Naar (general) and Boninho.

+In this period the block aired live-action series such as iCarly, Jonas and Wizards of Waverly Place, as well as cartoons such as Gormiti, The Penguins of Madagascar, SpongeBob SquarePants, Phineas and Ferb, The Simpsons, Spectacular Spider-Man, Dragon Ball Z and Totally Spies.